 Feeding America member food banks are excited to have you join the fight against hunger in your community.
 Keep these things in mind in order to have the greatest impact.

 Before you organize a food drive, make sure you contact your local food bank.
 The food bank will give you advice on:

-A hastily-organized local food drive can actually put more strain on your local food bank than you imagine.
-Feeding America members maintain the highest standards of food safety, which means not every product is suitable for donation.
-Your local food bank will need to sort and inspect all donated items to ensure that they are absolutely safe.
+The Feeding America network maintains the highest standards of food safety, which means that not every product is suitable for donation.
+It requires time and effort for the food bank to sort and inspect all donated items to ensure that they are safe.

 To maximize your efforts, Feeding America suggests that you also consider a “virtual” food drive to help support your local food bank.

 Fundraising can give the highest return for your effort.
 Food drives can raise 700 pounds per distribution location — roughly 583 meals.
 Conversely, raising and donating $700 to your local food bank would translate to 2100 meals.
 That’s because food banks are able to work directly with the Feeding America network and local distributors to secure large amounts of produce below retail cost.

 Make your dollar go even further in your community — get in touch with your local food bank to start fundraising ›

 When you donate to the Feeding America national organization, $1 helps provide 11 meals through the Feeding America network.
 Unlike walking into a grocery store or restaurant and paying retail prices for food, Feeding America works with manufacturers and retailers across the country to secure safe, healthy food that would otherwise go to waste.
 We then provide those donations to food banks across the country, which help distribute them to people in need.